hashi-netbiz/centos9-cis/README.md

         --fetch-remote-resources \
         /usr/share/xml/scap/ssg/content/ssg-cs9-ds.xml

-### [8]
+# [8]
-##      Review the latest html report generated in 7 above and rename it as ssg-cs9-ds-updated.html
+#      Review the latest html report generated in 7 above and rename it as ssg-cs9-ds-updated.html
-##      copy the html file to the context user home directory as below:
+#      Copy the html file to the context user home directory as below:
         cp ssg-cs9-ds-existing.html /home/user/ssg-cs9-ds-updated.html

-##      transfer the latest report from the VM to local environment to view and make comparison with the original report:
+#      Transfer the latest report from the VM to local environment to view and make comparison with the original report:
-##      Run the copy command on your desktop
+#     Run the copy command on your desktop
         scp user@ip or host:/home/user/ssg-cs9-ds-updated.html ./

-### [9] CD to the root directory of the VM and it up but executing the following:
+# [9] CD to the root directory of the VM and it up but executing the following:
         rm -f ssg*

-###[10] Finally create a golden image from the modified VM.
-For the creation of the
-        golden centos 9 stream image, refer to the microsoft publication referenced below:
+#[10] Finally create a golden image from the modified VM.
+For the creation of the golden centos 9 stream image, refer to the microsoft publication referenced below:

         https://learn.microsoft.com/en-us/azure/virtual-machines/capture-image-portal